In Salford we believe that our health and wellbeing is improved by connecting with culture, creativity and heritage.

 Register your free place →

+As Professor Daisy Fancourt, UNESCO Chair of Arts & Global Health has said: ‘If the arts were a pill, we would be taking it every day.’
 Doing something creative has the power increase your lifespan, improve your mental health, ease chronic pain, lower cortisol levels and blood pressure, strengthen your immune system and improve your ability to understand and manage difficult emotions.

 The Salford Creative Health Network brings together local arts organisations with health and social care services, creative practitioners, and community groups.
 Our aims are: